This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Tips for Buying a Porterhouse Steak

-Instead look for a wide, generous portion of strip that has nice, white marbling and no sinew cross sections.
-Here’s a great video explaining this for all of you visual learners!
+Instead look for a wide, generous portion of strip that has dense white marbling and no connective tissue cross sections.

 Important note: A bigger filet does not mean a higher quality filet!
 It’s more important for the filet to not have connective tissue running through it.